ben-razor/casper-get-started/3-multi-signature/README.md

 ### Keys Manager Client

-The keys manager client is a web interface to communicate with the contract.
+The keys manager client is a nodejs client to communicate with the contract.

 Configuration is stored in a .env file: